pulumi/pulumi-tf-provider-boilerplate/README.md

 Next, replace references to `xyz` with the name of your provider:
 - Search/replace the string `xyz` with the name of your provider throughout this repo
+- List the configuration points for the provider in the area of the README
 - Rename the `cmd/pulumi-{resource,tfgen}-xyz` directories to match the provider name
 - Replace the module name in `go.mod` to reflect the repository name.
 - If the pulumi provider name differs from the Terraform provider name, set